 What is RSE?

-Relationships and sexuality education (RSE) teaches young people - in an age-appropriate way - about issues related to human sexuality and development.
+Relationships and sexuality education (RSE) teaches young people about topics related to human sexuality and development in age and stage appropriate ways.
 The topics covered in RSE consider the physical, emotional, personal, and social components to an individual's relationships and sexual health.

-For further information on what topics truly comprehensive RSE should address, please view this guide from UNESCO about school-based programs and this guide from UNFPA about non-formal and out-of-school programs.
+For further information on a comprehensive approach to RSE, please view this guide from UNESCO about school-based programs and this guide from UNFPA about non-formal and out-of-school programs.

-In addition to the more traditional focus on issues such as puberty, reproduction and preventing sexually transmissible infections; RSE now recognises the importance of teaching young people about other topics such as respectful relationships, interacting online, sexually explicit images, diverse sexual orientation and gender identity and protective behaviours.
-Broader influences are also recognised, with significant crossover between sexual health and other topics such as mental health, and alcohol and other drugs.
+RSE goes beyond a narrow focus on puberty, reproduction, and preventing sexually transmissible infections.
+RSE lessons should also recognise the importance of teaching young people about respectful relationships, interacting online, sexually explicit images, sexuality and gender, and protective behaviours.
+Broader influences are also recognised, with significant crossovers between sexual health and other topics such as mental health, and alcohol and other drugs.

 The role of homes

-RSE starts at home and families are a critical place for young people to learn about their bodies and how to form healthy relationships.
-As young people get older, families are a safe haven and a support network for someone who is learning about sexual health and their emerging sexuality.
-Families also have an important role in sharing values and personal perspectives.
-For help in starting a conversation with the young people in your life, we suggest you view this guide.
+RSE often starts at home with parents/carers and families can be a critical place for young people to learn about their bodies and how to form healthy relationships.
+As young people get older, families and trusted adults can be a safe space and a support network for someone who is learning about sexual health and sexuality.
+Families can also have an important role in sharing values and personal perspectives.
+You can view this guide for help in starting a conversation with the young people in your life.

 The role of schools

-RSE is so important in educational settings due to the significant amount of time young people spend at school and the fact that they view this setting as a trustworthy source of information.
-Schools provide an opportunity for young people to receive learning materials that are developmentally appropriate, consistent with their peers, is often cognisant of their personal or family circumstances, and can link them and their families with local services.
-Its also really important that they see discussions about relationships and sexual health modelled by a range of adults in their life.
-This helps to break the taboo and shame that often surrounds sex.
+RSE embedded in educational settings is important due to the significant amount of time most young people spend in school.
+Schools provide an opportunity for young people to receive learning materials that are developmentally appropriate, are consistent with their peers, and teachers can link students and their families with local services.
+It is also important that adults and trusted adults role model healthy discussions about sexuality, relationships, and sexual health.
+This helps to break down taboo and shame that often surrounds sex.

-Whilst classroom instruction provides opportunity for RSE, a whole-school approach is a more comprehensive and sustainable approach that is endorsed by the World Health Organization.
+Bloom-ED strongly advocates for a whole-of-school approach, which is endorse by the World health Organization.
 A whole-school focus considers three key domains:

 -